numdes/nd_postgres_backup/README.md

 ## Description

-Image created to automate backing up procedure of PostgreSQL databases, store them to S3 Object storage and implement retention of stored archives with `Grandfather-father-son` backup rotation [scheme] (https://en.wikipedia.org/wiki/Backup_rotation_scheme#:~:text=Grandfather%2Dfather%2Dson%20backup%20(,as%20daily%2C%20weekly%20and%20monthly.).
+Image created to automate backing up procedure of PostgreSQL databases, store them to S3 Object storage and implement retention of stored archives with `Grandfather-father-son` backup rotation [scheme](https://en.wikipedia.org/wiki/Backup_rotation_scheme).
 It is also possible to use this container to create a single backup of specific DB.
 Set full S3 path (e.g `bucket_name/project_name/stage_branch/database_name.tar.gz`) as the value of variable `S3_OBJECT_PATH`  to execute single backup

 ## Usage